qzhang503/proteoQ/README.md

 experiment or (b) to the mean of all samples in the same experiment if reference(s) are absent.
 Hence, the later approach will be employed to the examplary data set that we are working with.
-In this special case, the mean of a given species in each TMT experiment is the average of five `WHIM2` and five `WHIM16` samples, which is biologically equivalent across TMT experiments.
+In this special case, the `mean(log2FC)` for a given species in each TMT experiment is averaged from five `WHIM2` and five `WHIM16` samples, which is biologically equivalent across TMT experiments.

 As a final step of the setup, we will load the experimental summary and some precomputed results: